Kapusch/blog-dotnet-maui/Blog/content/posts/Tutos/My first app/9-Volume tracker/index.en.md

 ```

-The only change here is that a numerical target value is no longer desired (as we did for “0”).
+The only thing new here is that we are no longer trying to reach a precise numerical target value (as we used to do with "0").
 Instead, it is based on the result of a comparison.

 The purpose of the `CreateRangeCondition(OperatorType comparison, double value)` method is to create a trigger condition based on a standard value and a comparison type.
 And if you look closely, you'll see that it defines a *Binding* on the VolumeTracker value while applying a [CompareConverter](https://learn.microsoft.com/en-us/dotnet/communitytoolkit/maui/converters/compare-converter) to it.